 Mr Thursby is Chair of the Finance and Strategy Committee and an ex-officio member of all the Governors’ Committees.

 Accordion Mr Rod Waldie

 Mr Rod Waldie is an Old Giggleswickian (Nowell 1981-1986) and former Head of School.
 After reading History at Manchester University, he qualified as a Solicitor and joined Weightmans, Solicitors in Liverpool.
 He was also a Partner at Halliwell Landau before joining Gateleys, Solcitors where he is a Partner and Head of Office and Head of the Gateleys’ National Real Estate Services Group.
 He lives in Hale, Cheshire.

 Mr Waldie is chair of the Nominations Committee and a member of the Finance & Strategy Committee.

 Mr Andrew Brocklehurst was educated as a day pupil at Catteral Hall, (now Giggleswick Junior School), and at Merchiston Castle School, Edinburgh and the University of Glasgow, where he obtained an MA in economics and politics.
 He also took an MBA from the Open University Business School.
 He has been an independent consultant for high growth start up businesses, having spent much of his career advising and running companies in this sector.
 He is qualified as a Chartered Director.
 He has been a Governor since 2005.

-Mr Brocklehurst is a member of the Finance and Strategy and Investment Committees, and the Governors’ representative on the Joint Consultative Committee.
+Mr Brocklehurst is a member of the Finance & Strategy and Boarding & Pastoral Committees, and the Governors’ representative on the Joint Consultative Committee.

 Accordion Mr Ian Cornelius